2019 Heisman Trophy Odds Tracker

 The Heisman Trophy is the most prestigious individual award in college football.
 Voted on by past winners and select members of the media, the trophy is intended to honor the most “outstanding” player in the country.

-In reality it’s more than a little bit biased, and running backs on the East Coast or South account for the bulk of winners.
+In reality, it’s more than a little bit biased, and QBs and RBs on the East Coast or South account for the bulk of winners.
 It’s also something of a popularity contest, with “outstanding” very closely aligning with who gets the most clicks.